potamides/unsupervised-metrics/README.md

 Python library which allows researches and developers alike to experiment with state-of-the-art evaluation metrics for machine translation.
-The focus hereby lies on reference-free, unsupervised metrics, which do not make use of supervision (parallel data, references, human scores) in any way, however wrappers around some weakly-supervised metrics like [XMoverScore](https://aclanthology.org/2020.acl-main.151) and [SentSim](https://aclanthology.org/2021.naacl-main.252) are provided for convenience.
+The focus hereby lies on reference-free, unsupervised metrics, which do not make use of supervision (parallel data, references, human scores) in any way, however wrappers around some (weakly-)supervised metrics like [XMoverScore](https://aclanthology.org/2020.acl-main.151) and [SentSim](https://aclanthology.org/2021.naacl-main.252) are provided for convenience.